SalehBaaisharah/Install_ESP32-Convert_Speech_To_Text/README.md

 Test your ESP32 by using blink from `Flie` `Examples` `basics`

+ِ

+ِ

+ِ

-#Convert Arabic Speech To Text
+# Convert Arabic Speech To Text

 ## Requirements